mzuther/StempelWerk/README.md

 **Default value: []**

-List of Python modules, each containing a `CustomCode` class that inherits `StempelWerk.CustomCodeTemplate`.
+List of Python modules, each containing a `CustomCode` class inheriting from `StempelWerk.CustomCodeTemplate`.
 See directory `tests/tintin/custom` for examples.

-After creating the Jinja environment and loading Jinja extensions, each module will be imported, an instance of `CustomCode` created and its method `update_environment()` called.
+After creating the Jinja environment and loading Jinja extensions, each module will be imported.
+An instance of `CustomCode` will be created and its method `update_environment()` will be called.
 This method must return a Jinja environment.

-Use this feature to add filters to the environment, or perform any other task Python is capable of.
+Use custom modules to add filters and tests to the environment, or perform any other task Python is capable of.

 _Warning: there are no security checks to prevent you from deleting all of your files and doing other mischief, so please be careful!_